Spectral Networks: Bridging higher-rank Teichm\"uller theory and BPS states

 We now finally have all the tools and notation in our possession to give the definition of $\Theta$-positivity, unifying and generalizing the notions of positivity we described in detail in Sections \ref{sec:Hitchin_reps} and \ref{sec:Maximal_reps} for the case of split real Lie groups and Hermitian Lie groups of tube type respectively.

-\begin{definition}[Guichard--Wienhard, Definition 4.2 in \cite{GW}] Let $G$ be a real semisimple Lie group with finite center and let $\Theta \subset \Delta$ be a subset of simple roots.
+\begin{definition}[Guichard--Wienhard, \cite{GW, GW22}]\labelx{defn_theta_positivity} Let $G$ be a real semisimple Lie group with finite center and let $\Theta \subset \Delta$ be a subset of simple roots.
 Then $G$ is said to admit a \emph{$\Theta$-positive structure} if for all $\beta\in\Theta$, the action of $L_\Theta^0$ on $\mathfrak{u}_\beta$ preserves a sharp convex cone. \end{definition}